cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

 Spaceports are not only used for government or military purposes but also for commercial and civil activities.
 Many private companies have developed their own launch vehicles and spacecraft that use existing or new spaceports.
 Some examples are SpaceX, Blue Origin, Virgin Galactic, Rocket Lab, Astra, Firefly Aerospace etc. These companies offer services such as satellite launch, cargo delivery to orbit or to the International Space Station (ISS), human spaceflight (including space tourism), lunar exploration etc.

-There are several types of spaceports, including government-owned, commercial, and military spaceports:
+There are several types of spaceports, including government-owned, commercial and military spaceports:

-- Ggovernment-owned facilities, which are usually operated by national space agencies like NASA, ESA, and CNSA.
+- Ggovernment-owned facilities, which are usually operated by national space agencies like NASA, ESA and CNSA.
 - Private facilities, which are owned and operated by companies such as SpaceX and Blue Origin.
 - Military facilities, which are utilized for defense purposes like missile testing and satellite launches.